akostrik/CPP_module_42/README.md

 * converts a pointer into a pointer of another type
 * does not check if the pointer type = type of the pointed data
 * doesn’t have any return type

+### uintptr_t data type
+* an unsigned int type: any pointer to void can be converted to `uintptr_t`, then converted back to pointer to void, the result will compare equal to the original pointer
+* an optional type since C99 (?)
+* might be the same size as a void*, or larger, or smaller: for example on a hypothetical platform where void* is 32 bits, but only 24 bits of virtual address space are used, you could have a 24-bit uintptr_t

 # Floating-point numbers vs Fixed-point numbers (02)
 * **Accuracy** to how close a measurement is to the true value